 One of the key ingredients is the following: if some net exists in the classical world, then it exists in the tropical world.
 The problem appears: if we have more than three tropical lines through a point on a plane, then the intersection of two of them will be non-transversal.
-However, thanks to modifications we always can have transversal intersection, but probably in the space of bigger dimension.
-For that we just do modification along lines which have non-transversal intersection.
+However, thanks to modifications we always can have transversal intersections, but probably in the space of bigger dimensions.
+For that, we just do modifications along lines that have non-transversal intersection.
 After these modifications, all intersections become transversal and the modified lines go to infinity.
 Then, let us think about the following theorem, announced by the authors of \cite{2011arXiv1107.5530H}, from the point of view of modifications:

-\begin{problem} If some combinatorial data (required dimensions of intersections of linear spaces) can be realized in $\PP^k$ by a collection of linear spaces, does there exists a collection of tropical linear spaces which realize the same combinatorial data in $T\PP^{k'}$ with $k'\geq k$? \end{problem}
+\begin{problem} If some combinatorial data (required dimensions of intersections of linear spaces) can be realized in $\PP^k$ by a collection of linear spaces, does there exist a collection of tropical linear spaces that realize the same combinatorial data in $\TT\PP^{k'}$ with $k'\geq k$? \end{problem}

 Indeed, consider this realization in $\PP^k$.
 By passing to the tropical limit we obtain a tropical configuration, but the intersection dimensions may increase.
-Then, by doing the modifications, we want repair the correct dimensions.
+Then, by doing the modifications, we want to repair the correct dimensions.
 Is it always possible to achieve?